Don’t Second-Guess Yourself, Aortic Dissection Survivor Says

 Another possibility that physicians generally see more often: genetics.
 Some mutations are known, and some are unknown.

-“Be aware of your family history as it relates to heart or tissue diseases,” Yang says.
+“Be aware of your family history as it relates to heart and aortic disease,” Yang says.
 “These are dangerous diseases.
 If someone has an aortic dissection, it’s normally related to genetics and there’s a gene variance that caused the walls of the aorta to be weaker.
 Family members should be screened.”

 Just weeks after returning home, Lossing — a father of two and grandfather of six — was able to get back in shape by walking multiple miles every day.